-Solid Liquid Gas Molecules do not Molecules assume Molecules assume assume the shape the shape of the the shape of the of the container. container .
-The container .
-The The molecules are molecules move molecules move fixed into one freely , but there is freely and there is a position and do not not a lot of space lot of space move freely.
-There between them. between them. is also not a lot of space between the molecules.
+Solid Liquid Gas Molecules do not assume the shape of the container.
+The molecules are fixed into one position and do not move freely.
+There is also not a lot of space between the molecules.
+Molecules assume the shape of the container.
+The molecules move freely, but there is not a lot of space between them.
+Molecules assume the shape of the container.
+The molecules move freely and there is a lot of space between them.